Softeng-2-Team-P03/OfficeQueueManagement/README.md

 ## React Client Application Routes [TO COMPLETE]

 - Route `/`:
-    - Where customers select their service probably
+    - here customers select the service type they need and see the resulting ticket whaile officers can log in through the login button.
-- Route `/officer`
+- Route `/officer` here officers can ask for the next ticket compatible with their service type to serve and reset their counter.
 - Route `manager`
 - Route `/login`
 - ...